 31. Spend the night in the bars in the street “Calle de la Cava Baja”

 I have read that Spain is the country with the highest ‘bars per capita’ rate worldwide and Calle de la Cava Baja in Madrid is proof: You will find 50 bars in only 300 meters.
 Here, you have everything from Spanish Tabernas to pubs or cocktail places.
 A great plan for an evening out.
 What I love about this street is that all bars are beautifully decorated inside.
 Just look at the photos:

 32. Visit Sobrino de Botín, the oldest restaurant in the whole world

 Did you know that the oldest restaurant in the world is actually in Madrid?!
 Yes, Sobrino de Botín has been open since 1725 (YES, 1725!) and has been cooking delicious Spanish Food since.
 They even have a certificate from Guinness World Records.
 A very special restaurant to try in Madrid!

 33. Enjoy the biggest filled tortilla you have ever seen at “La Buha”

 Who does not love a good Spanish Tortilla?!
 And the tortillas at La Buha are so huge that several people can share one.
-My favorite one is the tortilla filled with goat cheese and caramelized onion.
+My favourite one is the tortilla filled with goat cheese and caramelized onion.
 A great place if you are looking to try tortillas during your stay in Madrid.

 34. Order a “Yayo” at “Casa Camacho”, the famous drink in Malasaña

-A Yayo is a famous drink from Madrid’s neighborhood of Malasaña.
+A Yayo is a famous drink from Madrid’s neighbourhood of Malasaña.
 It contains Vermouth, Gin, and Soda.
 I know it might sound weird, but it is actually very tasty (and strong!).
 I would suggest trying it in Casa Camacho, a very traditional Spanish Taberna in Malasaña.